Shanghai Yixing Technology Co., Ltd.

 3. Process differences

-Hot-dip galvanizing involves degreasing, pickling, dipping, and drying the workpiece, then immersing it in the molten zinc solution for a certain period of time and then lifting it out.
+Hot-dip galvanizing involves degreasing, pickling, dipping, and drying the precise sheet metal fabrication workpiece, then immersing it in the molten zinc solution for a certain period of time and then lifting it out.

 Cold galvanizing uses electrolytic equipment to degrease and pickle the workpiece and put it into a solution composed of zinc salts, and connect it to the negative electrode of the electrolytic equipment; place a zinc plate opposite the workpiece and connect it to the positive electrode of the electrolytic equipment, and turn on the power, using the directional movement of current from the positive electrode to the negative electrode, a layer of zinc will be deposited on the workpiece.